Alexander Suvorov: Developments

-By this time period, the Ottoman Turkish empire had become significantly weakened militarily and politically.
+By this time period, the Ottoman Empire had become significantly weakened militarily and politically.

 The Russo-Turkish War of 1768–1774 saw his first successful campaigns against the Turks between 1773 and 1774, and particularly in the battle of Kozludža (1774); Suvorov laid the foundations of his reputation there.
 During the same conflict, the Imperial Russian Navy triumphed over the Ottoman Navy at the battle of Cheshme, and Peter (Pyotr) Rumyantsev, likewise one of the most capable Russian commanders of the era as per statistician Gaston Bodart and historian K. Osipov, routed the Ottomans at the battle of Kagul.
 Petrushevsky states the following: "The battles of Larga, Chesma, and Kagul were balm for the Russian heart of Suvorov, but at the same time a vexation stirred up in him from the fact that he had not participated there.
 While in Poland, Suvorov's displeasure, inflated by his self-love and unsatisfied thirst for activity, was fed by news from the Turkish theatre of war.
 There was (or he thought there was) what he wanted, that "comfort" about which he wrote to Yakov Bulgakov in January 1771.
 Especially strong was to ignite in Suvorov is the desire to go to the main army after its glorious deeds of 1770".
 It was then that he had already started pushing for a transfer from Poland to Turkey.